patterns >

 FEATURES: A unique shaping method

-When designing the Selma cardigan, my goal was to use simple stitches and an easy construction while still achieving the perfect fit.
-I developed a straightforward method to shape the garment, making it possible for crocheters with less experience to create a well-fitting cardigan.
+When designing the Selma cardigan, my goal was to use simple stitches and an easy construction while achieving the perfect fit, so I developed a straightforward method to shape the garment.
 Although I have tried to make the shaping as easy as possible, it will, of course, be more advanced than a pattern made up of a few rectangles sewn together.
-The skill level is therefore somewhere between easy and intermediate.
+Therefore, the skill level for this pattern is intermediate.
+The main body is easy, but the sleeves require more experience.

 There are lots of pictures explaining every step, to make this pattern clear and easy to follow.